keboola/connection-docs/tutorial/index.md

 - [Automation: Setting up Orchestrator](/tutorial/automate/) --- specify what tasks should be executed in what order, and configure their automatic execution.
 - [Ad-hoc data analysis](/tutorial/ad-hoc/) --- see how you can play with arbitrary data.
+- [Development Branches](/tutorial/branches/) --- see how you can safely modify a running project